Glossary of Soap Making Terms

 Cold Process

-A simple method of soap making that does not require an external heat sourse other than to melt the hard oils.
+A simple method of soap making that only requires heat to melt oils.
+No cooking involved.

 Cosmetic Grade